 Generally our time at Crucible Basin was positive however, we did note an aerial drone trying to film kea and artificial feeding by visitors.
 These are two national issues where continued awareness raising is crucial for New Zealand’s threatened species.
 Image below shows a hunkered down kea looking up at the drone buzzing above whilst others disappeared beneath boulder habitat.

-The Aspiring Biodiversity Trust are pleased to report the confirmed presence of rock wren at the north branch of the Wilkin River following the undertaking of a recent (Jan 2018) monitoring survey.
+The Aspiring Biodiversity Trust are pleased to report the confirmed presence of rock wren at the north branch of the Wilkin River following the undertaking and setting up of a recent (Jan 2018) transect monitoring survey.

 Rock wren Xenicus gilviventris is the only true alpine New Zealand bird species and is currently classed as globally endangered under the International Union for the Conservation of Nature (IUCN).
 Peter Child’s (1980) work was the first comprehensive bird survey of Mt Aspiring National Park for rock wren.

 The main threat to this species is predation from invasive mammals such as stoats and rats now known to be present within alpine environments.
 The results of the survey will help inform and guide existing and future conservation management for rock wren.
 Monitoring transects will also be repeated in subsequent years to allow more informed decisions to be made in relation to this indigenous alpine specialist.